 This is not only the critical part of your journey, it’s also the fun part.
-Most of the consultation time is spent choosing the size and implant shape that works with your figure and your personality.
+Most of the consultation time is spent choosing the breast implant size and shape that works with your figure and your personality.
 Read my blog post about how to choose the right breast implant size.
-Every patient has a preconceived notion of what size and shape she thinks she wants.
+Every patient has a preconceived notion of what size and breast shape she thinks she wants.
 It must be understood that there are limits on implant choice based on the anatomy of your chest wall and your breasts.
 Engineering principles are involved in the decision.
 To provide you with an analogy, I can’t sit six people at a table for two.
 Large implants won’t work with a small chest.
 My primary goal is to make sure you make the best choice in implant size so that your results are long-lasting and pleasing.

 Having a large and shapely breast is not common because of the negative impact that a larger (heavier) implant has on the shape of the natural breast tissue over time.
 Ideal results are achieved when the best size and shape are created using the smallest implant possible.
-During your consultation you will try on silicone sizers and observe, firsthand, what volume works best for you.
+During your consultation you will try on silicone implant sizers and observe, firsthand, what volume works best for you.
 The A, B, C, D cup size system of breast measurement is imprecise and varies by bra manufacturer.
 Be aware that complications are directly related to implant size — larger implants are associated with more problems than smaller ones of moderate size.

 Whatever implant size you choose, I adjust the size up a bit because it will look smaller once it’s under your breast.
 I encourage my patients to be realistic when they choose the size.
 As you go through life, you will change the way you see yourself and your breasts, so it’s reasonable to assume that what works for you one day may be different the next.
 There is always worry about going too large or too small.
 How about getting it just right from the first try?
 That’s why I spend so much time determining the size: this is an important decision and it needs to be right on.
 Relying on your surgeon to choose your size without you trying on sizers often results in breasts that are too large (the logic being that larger breasts will make for a happier patient).
 Check out this blog post that goes more in depth on considerations when choosing implant size!